byuoitav/raspi-deployment-microservice/README.md

 	```

 1. Trigger a deployment from Circle ("Rebuild" the `raspi-deployment-microservice`) to get the necessary environment variables onto the new Pi
-1. When the Circle deployment finishes, run `mariadb-setup.sh`
+1. When the Circle deployment finishes, get `mariadb-setup.sh` and run it with the following commands:

 	```
 	curl https://raw.githubusercontent.com/byuoitav/raspi-deployment-microservice/hotfix/readme/mariadb-setup.sh